cryptortrust/BIBerc20Token/README.md

 Blockchain Investor Bearer erc20 Token, Ticker "BIBerc20", Total Supply 1000.000.000 BIB tokens, 4 Decimals, Contract BIBerc20Token,

-Tokens allocation as follows: 150 million tokens distributed to current shareholders in Blockchain Investor reflecting their shareholding, and 850 millions passive tokens for future issuing (capital increase) against digital assets / currencies.
-Issuing of these passive shares is subject to approval of the Board of Directors and General Meeting of Shareholders.
+Tokens allocation as follows: 150 million tokens distributed to current shareholders in Blockchain Investor reflecting their tokenholding, and 850 millions passive tokens for future issuing (capital increase) against digital assets / currencies.
+Issuing of these passive tokens is subject to approval of the Board of Directors and General Meeting of Tokenholders.

 Full Contract implemented at https://etherscan.io/address/0x049158da08568d1973dc951ec758873bf7125478